 - We will attempt to resolve any disputes of authorship arising after publication if asked to do so.
 We may consider publishing a correction should this be deemed appropriate.

 1.2 Competing interests

-All Authors and Referees must declare any competing interests relating to a given article.
+All Authors, Referees and Editors must declare any conflicting or competing interests relating to a given article.

 Competing interests are defined as those that, through their potential influence on behaviour or content or from perception of such potential influences, could undermine the objectivity, integrity or perceived value of publication.

 - Employment – recent, current and anticipated by any organisation that may gain or lose financially through publication